 Leaving the nuts and bolts of medical billing to third-party professionals who focus all their time, attention, and training on the revenue cycle will allow your team to do what they came onboard to do: help patients get the highest standard of care.

 Shifting the operating expense budget

 A well-structured billing contract allows hospitals and clinics to control expenses on a cost-per-patient basis.
-Medical billing teams have one job: collecting payments for your organization.
+Medical billing practices have one job: collecting payments for your organization.
 Since most agreements are based on performance, your practice or clinic only pays a commission when the billing team actually collects funds.
 In-house payroll dollars accumulate regardless of the outcome.